Gkreindler/GMMTools.jl/README.md

 # Summary
 *Preliminary/In progress.*

 A toolbox for generalized method of moments (GMM) and classical minimum distance (CMD) estimation, with functionality aimed at streamlining estimating models that have long runtime and estimation launched on a computer cluster.

 For broadly related projects, see [DrWatson.jl](https://github.com/JuliaDynamics/DrWatson.jl), [DrWatsonSim.jl](https://github.com/sebastianpech/DrWatsonSim.jl), [GMMInference.jl](https://github.com/schrimpf/GMMInference.jl).
 [SMM.jl](https://github.com/floswald/SMM.jl)

 # Features and use-cases
 ## Who could this package be useful for?
-The idea behind this package is that rapid iteration is a necessary condition for quality science.
+The idea behind this package is that rapid iteration is useful when doing science.
 When working with large or complicated economic models and estimating them using GMM-type methods, valuable research time can be wasted collecting results, re-running partial estimation cycles, or bootstrap runs, after a bug causes an error in one run, etc. This package aims to automate and speed up some common steps in such workflows.

 What does this package add above and beyond just coding `g'Wg` directly?
 The ultimate aim is to offer a similar set of features that a typical OLS package adds above and beyond coding directly `(X'X)-1X'Y`.